swisstopo/swissgeol-ocr/README.md

 # During local development, an S3-compatible service like MinIO (https://min.io/) can be used.
 # In this case, the endpoint will look like `http://minio:9000`.
+# Note that if MinIO is used, you still need to configure AWS_DEFAULT_REGION if none is set in your AWS credentials.
 S3_INPUT_ENDPOINT=https://s3.eu-central-1.amazonaws.com
 S3_INPUT_BUCKET=swissgeol-assets-swisstopo
 S3_INPUT_FOLDER=asset_files/